Projects

 This project proposes new forms of trade union power and industrial bargaining strategies that are necessary to achieve the greening of the economy.

-The project is organised around a major one-day conference held in October 2023 and a report for the Institute of Employment Rights Working for Climate Justice.
+The project began with a major one-day conference held in October 2023 and the publication of a report for the Institute of Employment Rights Working for Climate Justice.

 Carbon Profiteers